(Intel Corporation, Santa Clara, CA) The largest manufacturer of CPU chips for Windows PCs (see

-Over the years, Intel developed a variety of chips and board-level products, including the high-end Itanium CPUs, as well as the MULTIBUS for industrial applications.
+Over the years, Intel also developed a variety of chips and board-level products, including the high-end Itanium CPUs, as well as the MULTIBUS for industrial applications.
 See

 Itanium,